Leopold2020/Praktik/README.md

 In /case_1/backend has two folders one called database and another called components.
 The database folder contains the db.js file, which contains the information to connect to postgresqt.
 The other three files in the database folder are for sql code to be copied over to postgresql to ensure that the sql functions and tables are the same on all instences of this project.

 Between the two folders in the backend folder the components folder is the one containing functions called upon in the index.js file in the backend folder.
 This was done to shorten and split up the index.js file so it would be more readable.

+# Issues

+Some issues that need fixing.
+When importing accounts password for all accounts created are "placeholder" Email has not been implomented.
+Css need improving on several pages.